hadenpell/tiktok-market-research-demo/README.md

 but the file is never imported — nothing here calls out to Apify, TikTok, or an LLM.

+calendar_pipeline_flowchart.html Explains the infrastructure of the full project.

 ## Running it

 Requires **Node 20+** (this repo targets whatever `.nvmrc` pins, currently 24).